2017 Goetemann Artists in Residency

 · Closing talk Monday, Oct 30, 2017 7:00 PM

-Ian Everard will be the Goetemann Artist in Residency from October 1 to October 31st this year.
+Ian Everard was the Goetemann Artist in Residency from October 1 to October 31st this year.
 He is originally from a small fishing town in Cornwall, England.
 Everard works with found objects, painting, drawing, sound and written and spoken word.
 His long association with the sea informs much of his work.
 His recent work centered on Virginia Woolf in an exhibit called “Imaginary Virginia/Childhood & the Sea.”
 He has exhibited at the Museum of Art and History, Santa Cruz; Felix Kulpa II, Santa Cruz and Jack Fischer Gallery, San Francisco.

 While at Rocky Neck Everard will continue to explore his “complex relationship to the sea,” by creating immersive installations.